aces/Loris-MRI/docs/02-Install.md

 configuration settings that impact directly or indirectly the pipeline:

 Under the `Study` section:
- * `ImagingUploader Auto Launch`: Used by the Imaging Uploader to automatically launch the insertion scripts on the uploaded scan
+ * `ImagingUploader Auto Launch`: used by the Imaging Uploader to automatically launch the insertion scripts on the uploaded scan

 Under the `Paths` section:
- * `LORIS-MRI Code`: Where the MRI code base is installed; typically `/data/$PROJECT/bin/mri/`
+ * `LORIS-MRI Code`: where the MRI code base is installed; typically `/data/$PROJECT/bin/mri/`
- * `MRI-Upload Directory`: Where the uploaded scans get stored; typically `/data/incoming/`
+ * `MRI-Upload Directory`: where the uploaded scans get stored; typically `/data/incoming/`
- * `Images`: Where the images displayed in Imaging Browser are stored; typically `/data/$PROJECT/data/`
+ * `Images`: where the images displayed in Imaging Browser are stored; typically `/data/$PROJECT/data/`

 Under the `Imaging Modules` section:
-  * `Patient ID regex`: Used by the DICOM Archive module to show/hide the PatientID info
+  * `Patient ID regex`: used by the DICOM Archive module to show/hide the PatientID info
-  * `Patient name regex`: Used by the DICOM Archive module to show/hide the Patient Name info
+  * `Patient name regex`: used by the DICOM Archive module to show/hide the Patient Name info
-  * `Lego phantom regex`: Used by the DICOM Archive module to show/hide the Patient Name info for phantoms
+  * `Lego phantom regex`: used by the DICOM Archive module to show/hide the Patient Name info for phantoms
-  * `Living phantom regex`: Used by the DICOM Archive module to show/hide the Patient Name info for phantoms
+  * `Living phantom regex`: used by the DICOM Archive module to show/hide the Patient Name info for phantoms
-  * `Imaging Browser Tabulated Scan Types`: Used by Imaging Browser's main page which lists the different imaging sessions across candidates.
+  * `Imaging Browser Tabulated Scan Types`: used by Imaging Browser's main page which lists the different imaging sessions across candidates.
 This setting will determine which modalities will have their QC status displayed in that listing page

 Under the `Imaging Pipeline` section:
- * `LORIS-MRI Data Directory`: Directory where imaging data is stored; typically `/data/$PROJECT/data/`
+ * `LORIS-MRI Data Directory`: directory where imaging data is stored;
+    typically `/data/$PROJECT/data/`
- * `Study Name`: Prefix to be used in all filenames inserted into the `files` table and visible in the front-end via the Imaging Browser module
+ * `Study Name`: prefix to be used in all filenames inserted into the `files` table and visible in the front-end via the Imaging Browser module
- * `User to notify when executing the pipeline`: User email address to be used when notification is to be sent by the pipeline
+ * `User to notify when executing the pipeline`: user email address to be used when notification is to be sent by the pipeline
  * `Full path to get_dicom_info.pl script`: typically `/data/$PROJECT/bin/mri/dicom-arhive/get_dicom_info.pl`
- * `Horizontal pictures creation`: Used to pass or not pass the argument `-horizontal` to `mincpik` when generating pictures to be displayed in Imaging Browser.
+ * `Horizontal pictures creation`: specifies whether or not argument -horizontal should be used by mincpik when generating pictures to be displayed in Imaging Browser
- * `NIfTI file creation`: Used to enable or disable automated NIfTI file creation
+ * `NIfTI file creation`: used to enable or disable automated NIfTI file creation
- * `dcm2mnc binary to use when converting`: Allows the user to specify the binary file to be used when converting DICOM files to MINC.
+ * `dcm2mnc binary to use when converting`: allows the user to specify the binary file to be used when converting DICOM files to MINC.
 The default setting is to use the binary provided by the MINC tools, namely `dcm2mnc`
- * `Path to Tarchives`: Directory where the original DICOMs are archived; typically `/data/$PROJECT/data/tarchive/`
+ * `Path to Tarchives`: directory where the original DICOMs are archived;
+    typically `/data/$PROJECT/data/tarchive/`
- * `Patient identifiers and center name lookup variable`: DICOM header to look for candidate's LORIS identifiers; typically `PatientName`
+ * `Patient identifiers and center name lookup variable`: DICOM header that contains the LORIS candidate identifiers; typically `PatientName`
- * `Upload creation of candidates`: Enable or disable candidate creation into LORIS when running the insertion pipeline
+ * `Upload creation of candidates`: enable or disable candidate creation into LORIS when running the insertion pipeline
- * `Project batch management used`: Enable or disable batch management
+ * `Project batch management used`: enable or disable batch management
- * `Number of volumes in native DTI acquisitions`: Used by the DTIPrep pipeline
+ * `Number of volumes in native DTI acquisitions`: used by the DTIPrep pipeline
- * `Scan type of native T1 acquisition`: Name as specified in the `mri_scan_type` table.
+ * `Scan type of native T1 acquisition`: name as specified in the `mri_scan_type` table.
 Used by the DTIPrep pipeline
- * `Max number of DTI rejected directions for passing QC`: Maximum number of directions that can be removed from a DTI scan to pass QC.
+ * `Max number of DTI rejected directions for passing QC`: maximum number of directions that can be removed from a DTI scan to pass QC.
 Used by the DTIPrep pipeline
  * `NIAK Path`: Path to NIAK if MINC diffusion is to be run.
 Used by the DTIPrep pipeline
- * `Secondary QCed dataset`: Path where a secondary QC'ed dataset is to be stored.
+ * `Secondary QCed dataset`: path where a secondary QC'ed dataset is to be stored.
 Used by the DTIPrep pipeline
  * `Series description to exclude from imaging insertion`: series descriptions to be excluded from the steps of the pipeline that start at, and follow the DICOM to MINC conversion.
-Note that the series description entered in that field need to be an exact match of what is present in the DICOM series description field.
+Note that the series description entered in that field needs to be an exact match of what is present in the DICOM series description field.
- * `ComputeDeepQC`: Enable or disable the automated computation of image quality control.
+ * `ComputeDeepQC`: enable or disable the automated computation of image quality control.
 Feature to be integrated in the code base in a **future** release.
- * `Name of the MRI config file`: Name of the MRI config file to use when running the Perl insertion scripts; typically `prod`; used when Auto launch is turned on.
+ * `Name of the MRI config file`: name of the MRI config file to use when running the Perl insertion scripts; typically `prod`; used when Auto launch is turned on.
  * `Default visit label for BIDS dataset`: the visit directory in BIDS structure is optional in the case of only one visit for the whole dataset.
 In this case, we need to specify to LORIS what would be the default visit label the project wants to use to store the electrophysiology datasets (*e.g.* V01).
- * `Name of the environment file`: Name of the MRI environment file to source before running the insertion scripts; typically `environment`; used when Auto launch is turned on.
+ * `Name of the environment file`: name of the MRI environment file to source before running the insertion scripts; typically `environment`; used when Auto launch is turned on.
  * `Modalities on which SNR should be calculated`: list of modalities/scan types on which to compute SNR; typically all 3D images
- * `Scan type to use as a reference for defacing (typically T1W image)`: scan type name of the modality to use as a reference for defacing; typically `t1`
+ * `Scan type to use as a reference for defacing (typically T1W image)`: scan type name of the modality to use as a reference for defacing
  * `Modalities on which to run the defacing pipeline`: list of modalities/scan types on which the defacing algorithm should be run; typically any scan showing the face of the candidate